Best Things to Do in Vietnam (2025 Travel Guide)

 The renowned Hue Citadel (Da Noi) in Hue attracts history buffs from around the globe.
 The sprawling fortress, which was constructed in 1804 for the Gia Long Emperor, is surrounded by a 68-foot (21-meter) defensive barrier and is home to the tallest flagpole in Vietnam.

-Hoi An Ancient Town (Top Things To Do)
+Hoi An Ancient Town (Top place to visit)

 Renowned throughout Southeast Asia for its antique charm, the UNESCO World Heritage Site of Hoi An Ancient Town is a must-see for first-time visitors to Vietnam.
 The pedestrianized streets provide a calming break from chaotic traffic, while the colorful facades of lantern-clad houses harbor history that dates back more than 2,000 years.